Table of Contents

 There are multiple ways to retrieve a reference to this Simulation from inside one of your ScriptComponent:

-• Or through this.GetSimulation(), note that the this is required as it is an extension method.
+• Or through the Entity.GetSimulation() extension method.

 See also